Constrained Boundary Labeling: Introduction

-A labeling \emph{respects} the grouping/ordering constraints if all the grouping/ordering constraints are satisfied.
-Furthermore, the grouping/ordering constraints are \emph{consistent} if there exists a (not necessarily planar) labeling that respects them.
+A labeling \emph{respects} the grouping (ordering) constraints if all the grouping (ordering) constraints are satisfied.
+Furthermore, the grouping (ordering) constraints are \emph{consistent} if there exists a (not necessarily planar) labeling that respects them.
 Similarly, the constraints $\ConstraintsLong$ are consistent if there exists a labeling that respects \GroupingConstraints and \OrderingConstraints simultaneously.
 Finally, a labeling is \emph{admissible} if it is planar and respects the constraints.
+Observe that an instance with inconsistent constraints can never have an \admissibleText{} labeling.
 If an \admissibleText{} labeling exists, we want to optimize a quality criterion expressed by a function $f\colon \Leaders \to \mathbb{R}_0^+$.
-In this paper, $f$ measures the length or the number of bends of a leader, which are the most commonly used criteria~\cite{Bekos.2021}. \cref{fig:labeling-examples} highlights the differences and shows in (d) that an optimal \admissibleText{} labeling might be, with respect to $f$, worse than its planar (non-admissible) counterpart.
+In this paper, $f$ measures the length or the number of bends of a leader, which are the most commonly used criteria~\cite{Bekos.2021}. \cref{fig:labeling-examples} highlights the differences and shows with \cref{fig:labeling-examples_d} that an optimal \admissibleText{} labeling might be, with respect to $f$, worse than its planar (non-admissible) counterpart.
+We are now ready to define our problem of interest. \begin{problem*} \KSCBLProblem{$b$} (\KSCBLProblemShort{$b$}): \begin{description} \item[Given:] An instance \Instance consisting of a set of $n$ sites $\Sites = \{s_1, \ldots, s_n\}$, a set of~$n$ labels $L = \{\Label_1, \ldots, \Label_n\}$, a function $h\colon L \to \mathbb{R}^+$ that assigns to the label~$\Label_i$ for the site~$s_i$ a positive height $h(\Label_i) \in \mathbb{R}^+$, a quality function $f\colon \Leaders \to \mathbb{R}_0^+$, an axis-parallel bounding box~$\Boundary$, a set of $k$ grouping constraints $\GroupingConstraints = \{\Group_1, \ldots, \Group_k\}$, a partial order~\OrderingConstraints on the sites consisting of~$r$ constraints in the transitive reduction of $(\Sites, \OrderingConstraints)$, and optionally a set of~$m$ \candidatesText{} \Candidates on $b$ sides of \Boundary. \item[Task:] Find an \admissibleText{} $b$-sided \Po-labeling $\Labeling^*$ for \Instance (on the \candidatesText{} \Candidates) that minimizes $\sum_{s \in \Sites} f((s, \Labeling^*(s))$ or report that no \admissibleText{} labeling exists. \end{description} \end{problem*}